 - 13. Drivers/Car Jockeys drive the new and/or used automobiles from one lot location to another or back and forth to positions within one location.
 They may wash and detail the car prior to the customer taking possession of the purchased automobile.
 They may drive cars from an automobile auction or a car wash to the lot location.
-These employees are miscellaneous employees whose job functions support the dealership's business, and their payroll is properly assignable to Code 818. - 14.
+These employees are miscellaneous employees whose job functions support the dealership's business, and their payroll is properly assignable to Code 818.
+Executive officers or sales managers who attend auctions to buy and sell automobiles and who drive different vehicles to and from an auction will have their payroll assigned to Code 819.
+Employees who drive carriers to transport vehicles to and from an auction will have their payroll assigned to Code 818. - 14.
 Automobile Rental Clerks have job duties that include but are not necessarily limited to assigning vehicles, completing rental agreements, insurance and credit forms and collecting payment for the rental of automobiles.
 Their payroll is assignable to Code 819.
 Rental clerks may also demonstrate or move the automobile. - 15.
 Leasing Managers: The Bureau considers the leasing of a vehicle as analogous to "selling" the vehicle, as the leasing of the vehicle effectively means relinquishing possession of the vehicle to a customer on a more or less permanent basis.
 Therefore, a leasing agent or manager that demonstrates the features of the automobile should have their payroll assignable to Code 819.
 Leasing managers should have their payrolls assigned to Code 953 if their job duties are limited to making leasing arrangements over the telephone.